hiteshsahu/ECommerce-App-Android/README.md

 - Display products in a given category (TV,Microwave,Vaccum cleaner)
 - Show Product Details
 - Add any product  to cart and update total item count and amount
-- Store cart list in DB
+- Store cart list in DB for persistant storage.
+- Whats new dialog on new update

 ### This project demonstrates